Marine Turtles are Still an Endangered Species and How You Can Help

-Marine Turtles are listed as endangered or critically endangered for 6 out of the 7 existing tortuous species as listed by CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-The turtle is known for having many offspring but few survivors and this is actually part of their natural life cycle.
-However, we are now seeing a rapid increase of outside factors affecting the survival of this 100 million year old species.
+Marine Turtles are listed as endangered or critially endangered for 6 out of the 7 existing tortuous species as listed by CITES, the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
+Turtles are known for having many offspring but few survivors and this is actually part of their natural life cycle.
+However, we are now seeing a rapid increase of outside factors affecting the survival of this 100 million year-old species.

 Even under natural conditions few hatchlings survive their first year of life due to predator interaction.
 This starts from the second they are hatched.
-Turtles have a natural instinct to migrate towards the ocean water from the moment they are born but some predators, such as crabs, can crawl up and snatch a hatchling before he even makes it back to the seashore.
+Turtles have a natural instinct to migrate towards the ocean water from the moment they are born but some predators, such as crabs, can crawl up and snatch a hatchling before he even makes it back to the sea from the shore.
 Birds and Fish can also feed on them in shallow waters.

 Most marine turtles spend their entire lives in the ocean and only females return to the shores to lay their eggs during the appropriate season.
 Once the turtle hatches and makes his way to the ocean, he is on his own to dodge predators and find food.
 Given simply these natural dangers faced, almost 1 in 1000 survives to adulthood.
 Another, not commonly known, phenomenon is cold stunning.
 This happens to marine turtles when they are unable to swim to warmer waters in order to survive the harsh winter waters near the beaches where they were born.
 It’s still not fully known what causes some turtles to migrate while others are left behind.
 Those that are, however, get found often on beaches, trying to escape the cold water in a kind of cold shock.
 Many times because these cold-blooded reptiles have a slower heartbeat and decreased circulation, they often seem like they have already died.
 This may not be the case.
-You should always call your local animal control or local wildlife rescue service.
+You should always call your local animal control or local wildlife rescue service if you find a stranded turtle or hatching on the beach.
 It can be detrimental to put these turtles back into the freezing cold waters and specific precautions need to be taken in order to save them.

-The habitat loss is of the beaches that are a vital nesting site for female turtle.
-Homes built on the sea often need protection such as with dredging or sand filling.
+The habitat loss is to the beaches that are a vital nesting site for female turtles.
+Homes built on the seashore often need specialized protection such as with dredging or sand filling to protect from flooding or beach erosion.
 This can alter nestling sites or eliminate them altogether.
 Coral Reefs are important turtle feeding habitats, which often get destroyed by sedimentation or irresponsible fishing techniques.

 A large number of these turtles are hunted for consumption including the eggs buried on the beaches before they even hatch.
 An estimated 30,000 green turtles are taken near Baja California on the pacific coast while almost 50,000 are killed in the South pacific and Asia.
 Another popular practice is tortoises being taken for their shell or leather (such as in the Olive Ridley Turtle).
 This is an illegal practice as implemented by CITES in 1973 and is recognized in most countries but still practiced in some such as Japan.